doobox/Benchmark/README.md

 ## Installation

-Xcode 11 and iOS 15 is required.
+Xcode 11 and iOS 15 or MacOS 10.15 is required.

 ### Swift Package Manager